MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-live-events/set-up-for-teams-live-events.md

 **Purchase and set up your solution outside of Teams** Get expert help with scaling video delivery by leveraging Microsoft’s trusted video delivery partners.
 Before you can enable a video delivery provider to be used with Teams you must purchase and set up the SDN/eCDN solution outside and separate from Teams.

-The following SDN/eCDN solutions are pre-integrated and can be set up to be used with Microsoft Stream.
+The following SDN/eCDN solutions are pre-integrated and can be set up to be used with Stream.

 - **Hive Streaming** provides a simple and powerful solution for live and on-demand enterprise video distribution.
 Hive is a software-based solution that requires no additional hardware or bandwidth and provides a secure way to enable thousands of simultaneous video viewers without impact to your network.
 For customers looking to understand the impact video is having on their network prior to purchasing an SDN/eCDN solution, Hive Streaming also provides a browser-based analytics solution for Microsoft customers.
 [Learn more](https://www.hivestreaming.com/partners/integration-partners/microsoft/).